jaboc83/UBBuildTools/README.md

 * The uniqueId field is a unique identifier that will be used in the psd1 manifest file.
 * The rootModule must be the name of your main .psm1 module file

-There is a built in project generator to flesh out the project struction that can be run by using the  `psinit` command.
-The command will run a wizard to setup some of the parameters and generates the project.json, and the src,dist, and tests folders.

 ### Add Your Module and about_* files